 One critic described the dynamic female nudes representing the cardinal points as “wild” and “vulgar.”

 Below, a friendly Wallace Fountain.
 Designed and financed by British philanthropist Richard Wallace, these dark green fountains provided clean drinking water to Parisians following the devastation of the city during the Franco-Prussian War (1870).

-The monumental Fontaine Saint-Sulpice looms in the background.
+Below: A Wallace Fountain with the monumental Fontaine Saint-Sulpice looming in the background.

-In recent years, the commonplace green of the Wallace Fountains has been updated.
+In recent years, the commonplace green has been updated.
 Below, a canary yellow Wallace Fountain offers a drink on the campus of Diderot University